-The concentration of thiocyanate, SCN^- , is determined from the pseudo-first-order kinetics of its reaction with excess Fe^{3+} to form a reddish-colored complex of $Fe(SCN)^{2+}$.
-The reaction's progress is monitored by measuring the absorbance of $Fe(SCN)^{2+}$ at a wavelength of 480 nm.
-When using a standard solution of 0.100 M SCN^- , the concentration of $Fe(SCN)^{2+}$ after 10 s is 0.0516 M. The concentration of $Fe(SCN)^{2+}$ in a sample that contains an unknown amount of SCN^- is 0.0420 M after 10 s.
-What is the initial concentration of SCN^- in the sample?
+The concentration of thiocyanate, SCN-, can be determined from the pseudo-first-order kinetics of its reaction with excess Fe3+ to form a reddish colored complex of Fe(SCN)2+.
+The reaction's progress is monitored by measuring the absorbance of Fe(SCN)2+ at a wavelength of 480 nm.
+When using a standard solution of 0.100 M SCN-, the concentration of Fe(SCN)2+ after 10 s is 0.0516 M. The concentration of Fe(SCN)2+ in a sample containing an unknown amount of SCN- is 0.0420 M after 10 s.
+What is the initial concentration of SCN- in the sample?